Social Work Research Office

 The research office sends research opportunities to faculty regularly, organizes speakers and trainings, and promotes grant writing brainstorming meetings, peer review activities, and collective grant submissions.

-Faculty planning to submit a grant proposal must complete and submit the grant proposal form as soon as you decide to submit a proposal.
+Those planning to submit a grant proposal must complete and submit the grant proposal form.
 Your grant manager will respond within 48 hours with specific questions, submission deadlines and any relevant information.

 If you plan to request a pre-submission grant review service, please complete this form as soon as possible.
 Note that we give reviewers 1 week to complete the review, so plan accordingly.
 We recommend you allow at least 2 weeks to get the application reviewed and to incorporate the review feedback.